-- Section 6quat(1) which is the principal method used to provide relief for foreign taxes proved to be payable on income derived from a foreign source which is included in a resident's taxable income.
-Foreign taxes on income derived from a foreign source do not qualify for a deduction under section 6quat(1C)(a).
-Section 6quat(1) provides for the deduction of foreign taxes against normal tax payable. - Section 64N which provides for relief for foreign taxes paid on foreign dividends paid by a foreign company on listed shares.6 Section 64N provides for a deduction of foreign taxes against dividends tax levied under section 64E(1).
+• Section 6quat(1) which is the principal method used to provide relief for foreign taxes proved to be payable on income derived from a foreign source which is included in a resident's taxable income.
+Foreign taxes falling within this category do not qualify for a deduction under section 6quat(1C)(a).

+4 Section 6quat(1) and section 64N(1).